How to Get From Moalboal to Siquijor

 From Sibulan Port, Dumaguete Port is about 7 km away.
 The most convenient way to travel this distance is by tricycle, especially if you’re carrying a lot of luggage.

-Another option is to take a jeepney, which is much cheaper at 10 PHP ($0.10) per person.
-However, the jeepney does not go straight to the port.
-It drops you off at the main road, from where you’ll need to walk about 1 km to the port.
+Another option is to take a jeepney, which is much cheaper at 15 PHP ($0.20) per person.
+But the jeepney won’t take you all the way to the port.
+You’ll be dropped off along the main road, and from there, it’s about a 1 km walk to Dumaguete Port.

 Step 4: Dumaguete to Siquijor by Ferry

-From Dumaguete, you can reach Siquijor in 1-2 hours, depending on which ferry you take.
-Ferries for this route are available daily from 05:30 to 19:10.
+From Dumaguete, you can reach Siquijor in 45m - 1h 30m, depending on the type of ferry you take.

-Fares start from 130 PHP ($2.30).
-You can buy your tickets at the port.
-But when travelling on a weekend or in summer, we highly recommend taking advantage of the option to book an Oceanjet ticket online via BookAway.
+Fares start from 250 PHP ($4.10), and you can buy your tickets at the port.
+But when travelling on a weekend or during the summer, we highly recommend taking advantage of the option to book a ferry ticket online via BookAway.
+It will save you the hassle of long lines or finding out the ferry’s already full on your preferred departure time.

-There are 2 arrival ports on Siquijor Island: Siquijor Pier and Larena Pier.
 If you’re staying in the main tourist area of San Juan, make sure you board a ferry that docks at Siquijor Pier.
+Most ferries go there, but it’s still worth confirming before you book.

 Moalboal to Siquijor by Ferry via Liloan